 While quality control in legal projects is generally not as dangerous as testing bullets (although legal matters are often war), the benefits of sampling apply: It may be impracticable to quality check every document or file before using or producing it.

-We use sampling as a means of quality control on pretty much every legal project we handle, be it a document review connected to litigation, extracting clock-in and clock-out times from payroll records in wage and hour disputes, or identifying and categorizing contract provisions for a client planning to migrate them to a document or contract management software.
+We use sampling as a means of quality control on pretty much every legal project we handle, be it a document review connected to litigation, identifying and categorizing contract provisions for a client planning to migrate them to a document or contract management software or after redacting documents subject to FOIA requests.

 In these situations, we use random sampling to: